-Serotonin receptor type extraction was complicated by highly heterogeneous orthographical conventions (such as beginning a receptor with either 5HT or ‘serotonin’ interchangeably, as well as a number of shorthands for abbreviating lists of receptors (e.g. 5-HT1A/1B or 5-HT1A-B representing instances of both 5-HT1A and 5-HT1B).
+The field has used highly heterogeneous orthographical conventions (such as beginning a receptor with either 5HT or ‘serotonin’ interchangeably, as well as a number of shorthands for abbreviating lists of receptors (e.g. 5-HT1A/1B or 5-HT1A-B representing instances of both 5-HT1A and 5-HT1B), for describing serotonin receptor types.
 Additionally, punctuation, capitalization, and use of spaces were highly variable.
 In order to overcome all of the above peculiarities, the regular expressions ignored non-alphanumeric characters, split lists of elements delimited by ‘/’ or ‘-‘, and used heuristics to determine at each phase which set of subsequent characters constituted a legitimate continuation of the receptor name.
 Our full data extraction code is provided here (INSERT).

-We evaluated the accuracy of the receptor-tagging module and have repackaged it as a standalone tagger capable of searching text and extracting the receptors mentioned therein.
+Moreover, we evaluated the accuracy of the receptor-tagging module and have repackaged it as a standalone tagger capable of searching text and extracting the receptors mentioned therein.
 We evaluated the accuracy by randomly choosing 17 articles from the database and hang-tagging occurrences of receptors as they should be parsed.
 For instance, by the criteria set out above both “serotonin 1a/b” and “5 HT1a-b” would parse to “5HT1A” AND “5HT1B”, and “5-(HT) 3” would parse to “5HT3”.
 The parsed receptor instances were left in-place in the abstract and the entire abstract was fed to the receptor tagger.
 For example, the sentence “serotonin 1a agonist was studied in this paper” would be fed into the tagger with a label indicating the present of “5HT1A” at the start of the document.
 We thus hand-tagged 113 instances of receptor mentions in the corpus, representing a wide range of the possible spellings and formatting, including uses of “serotonin” in place of “5HT”, lists shorthanded with /, and many capitalizations and spacings.
 Our automated tagger achieved a precision of 92.3% with a coverage of 95.6%, leaving only less than 5% either mislabeled or absent entirely.
 This system could prove very useful for other researchers trying to study the occurrence of receptor types in the literature from large, raw text corpora.

 Our initial data extraction results showed that over 98% of our selected abstracts referenced at least one 5-HT receptor, and approximately 51% of abstracts included at least one of the 37 pre-determined topics of interest.
 We thus proceeded with our co-occurrence analysis.

 Probabilistic co-occurrence analyses.
 After extracting the proper information from each abstract, we converted our receptor and topics of study data into a binary presence-absence format.
 We then used the R package cooccur (see Griffith, Veech, & Marsh, 2016) to run a probabilistic co-occurrence analysis on our receptor and topic data (Veech, 2013).
 In context, this co-occurrence analysis, adapted from ecological species co-occurrence, measures co-occurrence as the number of abstracts where a certain topic and a certain receptor are both mentioned.
 This can be compared to the expected co-occurrence, which is simply the product of both topic and receptor occurrence and number of abstracts.
 P-values can be directly computed from this model as the probability of co-occurrence at a frequency greater than the observed frequency if the receptor and topic were distributed randomly (independently) of one another (see Griffith, Veech, & Marsh, 2016).
-Furthermore, standard probabilistic co-occurrence analyses effect sizes (i.e., standard effect sizes; SES) may be calculated as the absolute difference between observed and expected frequencies of co-occurrence divided by the total number of abstracts (9,631).
+Furthermore, standard probabilistic co-occurrence effect sizes (i.e., standard effect sizes; SES) may be calculated as the absolute difference between observed and expected frequencies of co-occurrence divided by the total number of abstracts (9,631).